sachin-cybersec/sachin-cybersec.github.io/README.md

 ## 🛡️ About Me

-Aspiring **Security Operations Center (SOC) Analyst** with hands-on experience in SOC operations, SIEM platforms, and endpoint security.
+Aspiring **Network security** with hands-on experience in SOC operations, SIEM platforms, and endpoint security.
 Skilled in **security monitoring, log analysis, alert triage, threat detection, and incident response** with a strong foundation in network and endpoint security. :contentReference[oaicite:0]{index=0}

 I am passionate about **cybersecurity, threat detection, and blue team operations** and continuously work on security projects and labs to improve my skills.